kewwie/Katt/Terms.md

 ## 6. Data Deletion

-We reserve the right to delete any data from our database at any time, for any reason, without notice.
+While we strive to maintain the integrity of our database, we reserve the right to delete any data from our database at any time, for any reason, without notice.
 This includes data from users or communities on Discord.

 ## 7. Disclaimer of Warranties